-18 is a year overflowing with contradictions.
-Eighteen wants to be a child forever and yet he cannot wait to grow up.
+Eighteen is a year overflowing with contradictions.
+Eighteen wants to be a child forever, yet he cannot wait to grow up.
 He loves his house and cannot wait to leave it.
-Eighteen is our teen living in our home and in the same momentous year, an adult residing in another state.
-On the eve of his 18th birthday it seems almost as if nothing has changed and then one morning in August everything is different.
+Eighteen is our teen living in our home and an adult residing in another state in the same momentous year.
+On the eve of his 18th birthday, it seems almost as if nothing has changed, and then one morning in August, everything is different.

 My son will soon be 18

-18 is the year I have dreaded since the day he was born.
+Eighteen is the year I have dreaded since the day he was born.
 It is the year that I will begin to know him a little less, the year when more of his life happens away from our family than within it.
-But 18 is also the year I am most grateful for, that as his childhood ends it has been filled with joy and he has thrived wrapped in our love and that of his brothers.
+But 18 is also the year I am most grateful for that as his childhood ends, it has been filled with joy, and he has thrived wrapped in our love and that of his brothers.

 Eighteen is an athlete and, as a senior, a team captain.
-He has always been the youngest but finds himself suddenly a role model for younger boys.
+He has always been the youngest but suddenly becomes a role model for younger boys.
 I watch him learn to lead.
-In the heat of a game he grapples with his own emotions, keeping them mostly under control as he attempts to inspire those around him.
+In the heat of a game, he grapples with his own emotions, keeping them mostly under control as he attempts to inspire those around him.
 I whisper more thanks to more gods who have given my child this chance to grow.

-Eighteen needs to show me he is a grown up, even at the times when I know that he is not.
-When he is unhappy with me he reminds me that soon he will be gone and then I will not be able to tell him what to do.
-Eighteen tells me this both because he wants me to acknowledge his independence and because he wants to hurt me that little bit, because in getting ready to go, some small part of him is hurting too.
+Eighteen needs to show me he is a grown-up, even at times when I know that he is not.
+When he is unhappy with me, he reminds me that soon he will be gone, and then I will not be able to tell him what to do.
+Eighteen tells me this because he wants me to acknowledge his independence and to hurt me that little bit.
+After all, in getting ready to go, some small part of him is hurting too.

-When Eighteen defies me, I can see that my arsenal for controlling him is severely depleted.
+When Eighteen defies me, I see that my arsenal for controlling him is severely depleted.

 Eighteen is brimming with confidence.
-His confidence comes from the physical strength and stamina of youth, from being surrounded by those who have known and loved him most or all of his life and from the fact that we may all be at our most beautiful the summer of our 18th birthdays.
+His confidence comes from the physical strength and stamina of youth, from being surrounded by those who have known and loved him most or all of his life, and from the fact that we may all be at our most beautiful the summer of our 18th birthday.

 Eighteen loves senior year in high school and life at the top of the social food chain.
 He loves knowing most of the teachers and coaches in his high school and the way they have begun to treat him and the other seniors like young adults.
-While I delight in seeing him so at ease in his world, I also know that there is nobody less secure than a college freshman.
+At the same time, I delight in seeing him at ease in his world; I also know that there is nobody less secure than a college freshman.

 Eighteen thinks the drinking age is 18.
 I am the bearer of bad news.